GTA Home Care Transparency Report 2026

 Methodology

-We started with 3,482 Google Maps listings for home care search terms across 16 GTA cities.
-After removing duplicates, closed businesses, and listings with no usable details, we read 744 provider websites.
-583 presented themselves as in-home care.
-Each of those was screened again, by a second automated review plus manual spot checks, and 172 were rejected or consolidated, including:
+We started with 5,569 Google Maps listings for home care search terms across 35 cities in the GTA and major Ontario centres.
+After removing duplicates, closed businesses, and listings with no usable details, we read 904 provider websites.
+709 presented themselves as in-home care.
+Each of those was screened again, by a second automated review plus manual spot checks, and 241 were rejected or consolidated, including:

 Cite this report